samuelfekete/pledger/readme.md

 Design
 ------

+The engine is designed to operate on a stream of data, so that it could handle arbitrarily large data sets with limited memory, provided there's enough disk space.

+Transaction IDs are u32 values, so the maximum number of transactions is 2^32.
+However there's no limit on the number of disputes and resolves that transactions can have, so there's no limit on the input stream size, and the engine does not restrict that.

 Since disputes can refer to any previous transaction and do not include the amount, we have to keep a complete history of deposits and withdrawals, and as the number of transaction can be large, we keep these in a local database.

+We can guarantee that the database won't require space for more that 2^32 rows, by mutating deposits and withdrawals, instead of storing the disputes separately.
-We create an intermediary table of transactions with their state after applying the disputes, resolves, and chargebacks.
+We do this by creating an intermediary table of transactions with their state after applying the disputes, resolves, and chargebacks.

-We have to keep track of the order of the transactions so that freezing only rejects the transactions after the freeze event, and that checks for overdraws are valid for the state of the account at the point when the transaction is made.
+We have to keep track of the order of the transactions so that checks for overdraws are valid for the state of the account at the point when the transaction is made.
 We can do that by storing an integer that increments with every incoming transaction.
-We call this `ordinal`, though we can implement it as an auto-incrementing integer primary key in the database, (assuming that items are stored in the database in the same order as they are received).
+We call this `ordinal`, though we can implement it as an auto-incrementing integer primary key in the database,(assuming that items are stored in the database in the same order as they are received).

 The columns we need are:
 - ordinal (i64 - to maintain the order of transactions)